isomerpages/nlb-discovereads/_events/1-kids-lit-quiz-2020.md

 **POSB-NLB Kids’ Lit Quiz™ Registration \[Closed\]**

-Registration for the POSB-NLB Kids’ Lit QuizTM 2020 has closed.
+Registration for the POSB-NLB Kids’ Lit Quiz™ 2020 has closed.

 Battle Lit Out! at the Public Libraries
 Join us for a day of games and fun activities!
 Simply borrow 4 items on the day of the event and stand a chance to win POSB-NLB Kids’ Lit Quiz™ tokens.